Spicy Summer Bruschetta: Feed Your Body Friday

-- 3 fresh tomatoes
+- 3 fresh tomatoes.

-- 1 shallot, dry, chopped
+- 1 shallot, dry, chopped.

-- 1 tsp. of sriracha sauce
+- 1 tsp. of sriracha sauce.

-- 45 mL olive oil
+- 45 mL olive oil.

-- 15 mL red wine vinegar
+- 15 mL red wine vinegar.

-- salt and black pepper, to taste
+- Salt and black pepper, to taste.

 - 1/2 day-old baguette for croutons

 - Place in a colander and sprinkle with 1 tsp salt.
-Mix gently and allow to disgorge for 20 minutes over a bowl.
+Mix gently and allow it to sit for 20 minutes over a bowl.

-You will see, it’s fragrant and very tasty!
+You will see, it’s fragrant and delicious!

 Since it’s summer, we want recipes that are easily prepared and don’t involve using the oven or the stove.
 It’s hot enough!
 Bruschetta is great for that.
 Apart from roasting the slices of bread in the oven, the rest is raw and can be prepared in advance.

-What better way to serve delicious bruschetta during a summer backyard barbecue as an aperitif with a chilled glass of white wine, or as an accompaniment to grilled meat or fish on the BBQ?
+What better way to serve delicious bruschetta during a summer backyard barbecue than as an aperitif with a chilled glass of white wine, or as an accompaniment to grilled meat or fish on the BBQ?
 This recipe yields an amount that’ll allow you to have seconds (maybe even thirds?), or leftovers to enjoy during the week.
 The healthy, fresh ingredients are a guilt-free way to indulge, especially since this is a vegetarian-friendly recipe.